kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - docker compose has major networking limitations
     - basically layer 3 (IP) only
     - simplistic / flat view of networks and IP assignment
+    - has ability to link container to more than one network however:
         - no control over interface naming or order
         - scaling service replicas prevents use of user-assigned IPs or MAC addresses or port forwarding
 - [READ]
-- network configuration is defined either inline (x-network) or separate network configuration files:
-    - different compose files and network files are merged together in dependency order.
-    - later definitions can override or extend earlier ones.

 ---